POSITION: Access Technology Specialist

 Who We Are:

 Within a five-minute walk are the world headquarters for Twitter, Uber, Dolby, Zendesk and many other tech giants.
-Within three blocks are all of the principal building for Northern California’s federal, state and local government.
-Also in our neighborhood are many theaters, San Francisco Symphony and Opera, the Asian Art Museum and dozens of other key cultural anchors of the entire Bay Area.
+Within three blocks are all the principal building for Northern California’s federal, state, and local government.
+Also in our neighborhood are many theaters, San Francisco Symphony and Opera, the Asian Art Museum, and dozens of other key cultural anchors of the entire Bay Area.

 The successful candidate will join a unique organization in which blind and sighted professionals work together at every level.
 Our governing Board of Directors, management and staff are all composed of roughly equal numbers of blind and sighted people, a parity unprecedented in our field.

 Founded in 1902, LightHouse for the Blind and Visually Impaired provides skills, resources, and community for the advancement of all individuals who are blind or have low vision.
 Our innovative programs have been featured in 60 Minutes, the New York Times, and the Wall Street Journal and beyond.
 The blind community comes to LightHouse to learn how to travel independently with a white cane, to rejoin the workforce, use accessible technology, and meet a community of mentors and peers.